nandan-mandaliya-05/Collection_Manipulator/README.md

 ### 🗑️ Delete Student

-Remove an existing student record from the student list.
+Remove a student record using the Student ID.

 </td>

 </tr>

 <tr>

 <td width="50%">

-### 📚 Subjects
+### 📚 Display Subjects

-Store and display subjects associated with students.
+Display each student's name together with their subjects.

 </td>